×

 Onomatopoeias are a playful and easy way to imitate sounds in the natural world—like how splish splash and drip drop are the sounds of water in English.

-In this post, you’ll learn essential Chinese onomatopoeias, onomatopoeia categories and how to use them in real life.
+Take a look at this guide to learn essential Chinese onomatopoeias, onomatopoeia categories and how to use them in real life.

 Simple Chinese Onomatopoeia